boompig/wordle-py/README.md

 4. We can set a maximum depth of 5, since we know that our ideal tree has depth 5.

+5. If we do not find a guess word that can solve a specific guess result in a subtree, we can exit early with a negative result.

-5. One further optimization which greatly speeds up our solver but leads us to pick suboptimal trees: if we find a guess that completely solves a subtree, we don't try other guesses.
+6. One further optimization which greatly speeds up our solver but leads us to pick suboptimal trees: if we find a guess that completely solves a subtree, we don't try other guesses.
 We therefore return the first solution.
 This means that the size of our generated decision tree depends on how good our heuristic is.

 Wherever possible, I used numpy operations to speed up computation.
 When I profiled the solver, the vast majority of time was spent on heuristic computation using our matrix methods.
 It is possible that a worse but more efficiently-computable heuristic would work better.